 79 Parsons Ave.

-Right across the street are two cute new shops, selling plants and unique gifts respectively.
+Right across the street is Yelo Aple, a cute new shop selling plants.

 Olde Towne Tavern